Wasp Stings - What you should know

 - Your symptoms do not subside, or get worse in the next few days;

-- The sting affects a sensitive body area such as mouth, throat or eyes;
+- The sting affects a sensitive body area such as the mouth, throat or eyes;

 - You develop infection symptoms.
 Local symptoms affect the wounded area and include severe pain, pus, redness, and swelling.
 Symptoms of a widespread infection, also known as general infection, include swollen glands, fever, and other flu-like symptoms.